octobox/octobox/openshift/OPENSHIFT_INSTALLATION.md

 ### Create Route

 In order to access Octobox from externally we have to create a "Route".
-Goto the create OpenShift project from the main page ("Octobox" in this case):
+Go to the created OpenShift project from the main page by following the project name link ("Octobox" in this case):

 ![OpenShift template success](images/openshift_project_menu.png)